 Specification (see also: FIS ICR art.
-606.2) Measurement tolerance
+606.2) Measurement tolerance the outside.

-Competition suits used in DH, SG and GS, and clothing worn underneath, such as undergarments, etc., must have a textile surface on the inside and the outside.
 The surfaces may not be plasticised or treated by any chemical means (gaseous, liquid or solid) and must have a minimum permeability of 30 litres per m2/sec.
 Seams may only exist in order to join the portions of the suit.
 Outer tucks and darts are not allowed.
 The competition suits must be equally porous in all parts, both from the outside in and from the inside out.
 Minimum air permeability is established whereby the unstretched fabric must show a medium air permeability of a minimum of 30 litres per m2/sec under 10 mm of water pressure (with a measurement tolerance of 3.0 litres per m2/sec.).